Tessa’s Recipe Rundown

 - Be sure to follow the tips below to know when the cheesecake is done baking.

-3. Quick temperature changes
+3. Avoid quick temperature changes

 - Quick temperature changes can be caused by opening the oven door too often or cooling the cheesecake down too quickly.